-- Optimisation of machine and equipment use through ongoing analysis and identification of inefficiencies within the system
+- Continuous improvement and elimination of waste through ongoing analysis and identification of inefficiencies within the system

 - General oversight and monitoring of machinery – including project coordination for maintenance, upgrades, and repair when needed

 - Working with manufacturing staff to train on new equipment or optimization processes

 - Help with troubleshooting of problems within the manufacturing process